SleekDB/docs/2.6/edit-data.md

 2. # $updatable: array
    Array containing the parts to update.<br/>
    Update of nested values possible by using a dot between fieldNames (Example 3)<br/>
-   If a property does not exist in that document, it will be added.
+   If a field does not exist in that document, it will be added.

 ### Return value
 Returns `updated document` on success or `false` if document could not be found.